Dynamical Fermionization and Emergent Bethe Rapidity Structure in the Spatial Density of Cold quenched Lieb-Liniger gas: Introduction

 \section{Introduction}

-In the history of Physics, often a field or a particle that was thought to play an auxilliary role is later rediscovered as an observable physical phenomenon.
-A prime example is the Aharonov-Bohm effect that promotes the magnetic vector potential from a mathematical trick to an independent emperical entity.
-One day we will gain a sufficient amount of energy to isolate a quark.
-In the same vein, the Bethe Ansatz[1]- a powerful method for solving a large class of many body and many-spin problems-revolves around a map to free Gaudin fermions[2].
-Until recently noone has 'seen' them.
-However, in recent experiments(Pensylvania State University)[3] on 'Dynamical Fermionzation'(DF) the momentum distribution of Gaudin fermions-represented by a set of 'Bethe Rapidities'-(BRs) became accessible.
-This effect is the dominant theme of the paper.
+In the history of physics, fields or particles initially considered to play auxiliary roles are often later recognized as observable physical phenomena.
+A prime example is the Aharonov-Bohm effect, which elevates the magnetic vector potential from a mere mathematical tool to an independent empirical entity.
+Similarly, the Bethe Ansatz \cite{1}, a powerful method for solving any-body and many-spin problems, involves mapping to free Gaudin fermions.
+These Gaudin fermions \cite{2}, represented by Bethe Rapidities (BRs), have become experimentally accessible only recently in studies on "Dynamical Fermionization" (DF) conducted at Pennsylvania State University \cite{3}.